Utility: Von Neumann–Morgenstern

 Of all the axioms, independence is the most often discarded.
 A variety of generalized expected utility theories have arisen, most of which omit or relax the independence axiom.

-As probability of success

-Castagnoli and LiCalzi (1996) and Bordley and LiCalzi (2000) provided another interpretation for Von Neumann and Morgenstern's theory.
-Specifically for any utility function, there exists a hypothetical reference lottery with the expected utility of an arbitrary lottery being its probability of performing no worse than the reference lottery.
-Suppose success is defined as getting an outcome no worse than the outcome of the reference lottery.
-Then this mathematical equivalence means that maximizing expected utility is equivalent to maximizing the probability of success.
-In many contexts, this makes the concept of utility easier to justify and to apply.
-For example, a firm's utility might be the probability of meeting uncertain future customer expectations.

 Indirect utility

 An indirect utility function gives the optimal attainable value of a given utility function, which depends on the prices of the goods and the income or wealth level that the individual possesses.

 Money

 One use of the indirect utility concept is the notion of the utility of money.
 The (indirect) utility function for money is a nonlinear function that is bounded and asymmetric about the origin.
 The utility function is concave in the positive region, representing the phenomenon of diminishing marginal utility.
 The boundedness represents the fact that beyond a certain amount money ceases being useful at all, as the size of any economy at that time is itself bounded.
 The asymmetry about the origin represents the fact that gaining and losing money can have radically different implications both for individuals and businesses.
 The non-linearity of the utility function for money has profound implications in decision-making processes: in situations where outcomes of choices influence utility by gains or losses of money, which are the norm for most business settings, the optimal choice for a given decision depends on the possible outcomes of all other decisions in the same time-period.